Updated 1/13/2026

 Step 3: Place the Seed Potatoes

 In rich, organic soil, simply lay the potato pieces on top of moist, loosened soil or nestle them into the surface.
 The eyes should face upward.
-Then mulch over the seed potatoes.

 They’ll also grow when planted 2″ deep.
 Space potatoes 6-12″ apart, depending on variety.
 Because potato plants grow 2-3′ tall and might sprawl a bit, allow 30-36″ between rows.

-Mulch the bed with a few inches of leaf litter, shredded leaves, and pine needles to cover the planted potatoes.
+Lastly, mulch the bed with a few inches of leaf litter, shredded leaves, and pine needles to cover the planted potatoes.
 It’s important to adequately shade the surface of the ground from sunlight to protect growing tubers from greening…

 “Greening”?